 1. Black Hawk Down 4 stars out of 9,282,512 ratings

 It shouldn’t come as any surprise that Black Hawk Down is the highest rated war movie on Netflix.
 The Ridley Scott directed film is non-stop action from start to finish.
-Based on the Battle of Mogadishu in 1993, a team of soldiers must fight their way through a barricade of Somali rebels led by warlord Mohamed Farrah Aidid after their helicopter is shot down.
+Based on the Battle of Mogadishu in 1993, the film focuses on a team of soldiers who must fight their way through a barricade of Somali rebels led by warlord Mohamed Farrah Aidid after their helicopter is shot down.
 If you’ve got a home entertainment system with some nice speakers this is the movie to watch for that authentic feel like your home is being hit with rocket fire – if that’s your thing.
+The impressive cast includes everyone from Ewan McGregor to Eric Bana.
 Rotten Tomatoes 88, IMDB 7.7

 2. Apocalypse Now 4 stars out of 2,425,026 ratings

-In one of Marlon Brando’s strangest roles – Robert Duvall and Martin Sheen are pretty damn good as well – a platoon of soldiers must journey down a river in Vietnam to hunt down a special forces military officer that’s gone AWOL.
-Adapted from Joseph Conrad’s novella Heart of Darkness, depicts “the horror… the horror” of jungle warfare better than nearly any movie before or since, and if two and a half hours of napalm in the morning isn’t enough for you, Apocalypse Now Redux is also available for streaming.
-Rotten Tomatoes , IMDB
+Francis Ford Coppola’s brilliant 1979 film gave Marlon Brando’s strangest roles as Col. Kurtz, an American officer who’s started to advance his own crazed agenda in the midst of the already mad Vietnam War.
+Martin Sheen leads a platoon of soldiers hunt him down, encountering strange characters and bizarre situations with every twist of the river.
+Adapted from Joseph Conrad’s novella Heart of Darkness, the film depicts “the horror… the horror” of warfare like no other movie, and if two and a half hours of napalm in the morning isn’t enough for you, the longer director’s cut Apocalypse Now Redux is also available for streaming.
+Rotten Tomatoes , IMDb

 3. Patton 4 stars out of 1,463,559 ratings